cicoyle/cicoyle.github.io/README.md

 ## Welcome to Cassandra Coyle's Website

-I am a Computer Science major at Texas State University - San Marcos.
-I am currently working on furthering my knowledge, and polishing my skills as a software developer.
-I am both excited and eager to refine my skills, and better understand how Computer Science is involved in our daily lives.
+I am a Software Engineer at Charles Schwab.
+I am continually working to further my knowledge and polish my skills as a software engineer.
+I am eager to refine my skills and better the software I work with on a daily basis to better enable automated process orchestration.

 Use this [link](https://github.com/cicoyle) to view my repositories as I continue to learn and improve upon my Computer Science skills.